James Valley History

 From the beginning, the goal of those who organized the Cooperative was to provide the best possible telephone service at the lowest possible cost and at the same time keep the company financially stable.

-Each year, at the annual meeting held in October, the membership-at-large elects directors from two or three districts to serve on the Board for a term of three years.
-The Board of Directors meets on the third Tuesday of each month.
+The membership-at-large elects directors from two or three districts to serve on the Board for a term of three years at the Annual Meeting.
+The Board of Directors meets monthly.

 James Valley took over actual operations in the offices of the Groton-Ferney Mutual Telephone Company in March, 1953.
 During the 1955 construction, additional offices were established in the Cassels Block and this building also housed materials, supplies and vehicles.
 The Berry and Werth Building, one block east of Main Street, was purchased in 1958.
 Remodeling was extensive to provide offices in the front portion of the implement building.